Amani, Greece

 Amani (Αμανή) is a former municipality on the island of Chios, North Aegean, Greece.
 Since the 2011 local government reform it is part of the municipality Chios, of which it is a municipal unit.
 It is located in the northwestern part of the island, and has a land area of 158.392 km².
-Its population was 983 at the 2011 census.
-The seat of the municipality was in Volissos (pop.
-313).
-Its next largest town is Parpariá (138).
+Its population was 946 at the 2021 census.
+The seat of the municipality was in Volissos.
+Its next largest town is Parpariá.